twbs/bootstrap/docs/components/navbar.md

 group: components
 ---

-The navbar is a wrapper that positions branding, navigation, and other elements into a concise header.
-It's easily extensible and thanks to our Collapse plugin, it can easily integrate responsive behaviors.
+The navbar is a wrapper that positions branding, navigation, and other elements in a concise header.
+It's easily extensible and, thanks to our Collapse plugin, can easily integrate responsive behaviors.

 ## Contents